 This is not to say that customers don’t feel like they have any sort of relationship with a SaaS product or company.
 However, it will be short-lived, if anything.

-A client will be invested in your product for the long-term.
+A client will invest in your product for the long-term.
 They want to develop a personalized and professional relationship with it and your company, to provide them with long-term value.
 A customer may stick around for a month, but a client can stay with you for years.

 Why Client vs Customer Is Important?